I’ve applied. Now what?

 There will be two rounds of notifications sent to Palomar Promise applicants regarding their status.
 Please keep in mind that spaces are limited and priority will be given on a first-come, first served basis to students who have met all requirements.

-In order to maintain eligibility and be considered for Palomar Promise, Prospective Promise students must enroll in a minimum of 12 units for fall 2021 by the stated deadline.
+In order to maintain eligibility and be considered for Palomar Promise, Prospective Promise students must enroll in a minimum of 12 units (or units approved by DRC) for fall 2023 by the stated priority deadline.
 Waitlisted classes do not count.

 *All communications will be sent to the students' Palomar student email account.
 It is important to check your Palomar student email frequently for updates and deadline reminders.